Skip to main content

 Other equivalent qualifications that suggest the student has an equal opportunity of succeeding on the course eg a relevant Access Course, previous professional qualification and/or degree.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 8.0 overall with no element lower than 7.5, or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.

 For further information please see the University's minimum entry requirements.